(FSJN)When you don't have to attend

 • it could be dangerous to your health or safety to delay your application or to require a JCC; or

-• the judge or master decides it's right to excuse you.
+• the judge or associate judge decides it's right to excuse you.

 If you don't qualify to be excused from the process, continue to the next step to prepare your documents for the JCC.